cssnr/vitepress-swiper/README.md

 ## Options

-Note: String parameters do not begin with a `:` but other types do.
+Note: String parameters do not begin with a `:` but all other types do.

 | Property&nbsp;Name      | Type.   | Default&nbsp;Value        | Description&nbsp;of&nbsp;Property              |
 | ----------------------- | ------- | ------------------------- | ---------------------------------------------- |